Check out our White Paper Series!

 "It was under a desk and covered with dust," Kevin said.

-The lightning blew out the rectifiers, and the site ran off batteries for 18 hours before it was discovered, Kevin said.
-And the low voltage caused expensive damage to some of the cards in the switches.
+The lightning destroyed the rectifiers, and the site ran on batteries for about 18 hours before the condition was discovered.
+The resulting low voltage caused expensive damage to cards in the switch.

 "If we'd had the KDA installed as part of the initial install, we would have been able to catch that before there was major damage.
 Some of the damage was because of the lightning strike, but most was from running on low batteries.
 And when you have to pay $5,000 for each blown card ...
 I was sold on alarming after that," Kevin said.